stefanfeldner/replayst-legacy/README.md

 # Replayst Legacy Project

-This project was created by [grampassonnia](https://github.com/grampassonnia) and improved by [MrBroadie](https://github.com/MrBroadie), and [stefanfeldner](https://github.com/stefanfeldner) during the legacy project week.

 ## What is replayst?

 Replayst is a Full Stack Mobile application, that helps you to manage your video game collections, save your favorite games, learn more about them, and find new and interesting games to play in a list coming from the RAWG Video Games Database API.

 ### Tech Stack

-Replayst was built with React Native and Expo using Node.js with Express.js as the backend and MongoDB as its database.
+- TypeScript

+- React Native with Expo

+- Node.js with Expess.js

+- MongoDb

+- RAWG Video Games Database API

 ### Improvements